-- Artificially sweetened foods and beverages – While there may not be a whole lot of research connecting diet sodas and other artificially sweetened products to headaches, there are a number of neurological symptoms that patients commonly complain about.
-Whether the headaches are actually connected to artificial sweeteners or not, the effects that they have on many other systems of the body cannot be ignored.
+While there may not be a whole lot of research connecting diet sodas and other artificially sweetened products to headaches, there are a number of neurological symptoms that patients commonly complain about.
+Whether the headaches are due to artificial sweeteners or not, the effects that they have on many other systems of the body are important to note.

-- Processed meats – The sheer length of time that you can keep processed meats like deli meats, hot dogs, and bacon in the fridge should be a clear warning sign that something unnatural has been done to the meat.
+The sheer length of time that you can keep processed meats like deli meats, hot dogs, and bacon in the fridge should be a clear warning sign that the meat is no longer natural.
 In this case, companies add a ton of nitrites.
 Nitrites dilate the blood vessels which, in turn, affects things like blood pressure.
 That can lead to headaches and other issues.

-- Foods containing MSG – MSG is a common flavor enhancer, before you say, “I don’t each Chinese food anyway,” it’s time to check the packaging on every processed food in the house.
+MSG is a common flavor enhancer, before you say, “I don’t each Chinese food anyway,” it’s time to check the packaging on every processed food in the house.
 Everything from potato chips to prepackaged noodle meals may have MSG as an ingredient.
-While the reasons are not clearly known, it is well recognized that MSG can lead to headaches as well as digestive problems.
+While the reasons are unclear, it is not a secret that MSG can lead to headaches as well as digestive problems.

-- Foods containing hydrolyzed vegetable protein – Here’s another thing you will have to check prepackaged goods for, especially if you have the reaction we noted above to MSG.
-While hydrolyzed vegetable protein is used as an alternative flavor enhancer to MSG, the fact is that it causes a chemical reaction in the body that creates MSG inside you.
+Here’s another thing you will have to check prepackaged goods for, especially if you have the reaction we noted above to MSG.
+While hydrolyzed vegetable protein can be an alternative flavor enhancer to MSG, the fact is that it causes a chemical reaction in the body that creates MSG inside you.
 Oh, and if you are gluten sensitive, keep in mind that hydrolyzed vegetable protein often doesn’t come from vegetables at all.
-In fact, some companies have switched to calling it hydrolyzed plant protein, which is more accurate because it is made from various plants – like wheat!
+In fact, some companies are calling it hydrolyzed plant protein, which is more accurate because it is plant-made!

-- Gum chewing – Once again, this is all about moderation.
-Chewing gum doesn’t cause headaches in itself, but if you work your jaw for long periods of time, it can affect the neck muscles and cause the kind of tension that tension headaches were named after.
+Once again, this is all about moderation.
+Chewing gum doesn’t cause headaches in itself, but if you work your jaw for long periods of time, it can affect the neck muscles and cause tension headaches.
 So if you want to chew gum, just know that you should spit it out once the flavor is gone, which for most brands is just a few minutes.

 The fact is that the dietary changes noted above are going to benefit most people (although you should consult your physician before changing your diet just to be sure).
 But what if you already eat a healthy diet and you still get headaches?
 Is there any hope?
 We’d like to introduce you to a natural solution – upper cervical chiropractic care.